 Survey

-Once the sales team have left your home, they should be sending your information to the survey team to ensure what they have quoted you for can be installed in your home.
+Once the sales team have left your home, or put down the phone, they should be sending your information to the survey team to ensure what they have quoted you for can be installed in your home.

 9 times out of 10 there will but no need to change your quote but, occasionally, the survey team may pick points the rep has missed – both positive and negative.